-The tree view in the Database Information pane provides all the variables, Database tables, Database views and Form fields that are available to be used in the SQL statement based on the Connection String.
-Double-click on any item to insert it into the SQL statement.
+The tree view in the Database Information pane provides all the special variables, database tables, database views, form field values and toolbar control values that are available to be used in the SQL statement based on the Connection String.
+Double-click on any item to insert it into the SQL statement - these placeholders will be updated with appropriate values when the SQL statement is executed.